-Another NUTHATCH today, this time in the trees by the Dinosaur, and a few minutes later a male FIRECREST was found singing in the same area – the third time this spring that it’s been found singing in the park, although unfortunately on no occasion has it displayed behaviour indicative of breeding,.
+Another NUTHATCH today, this time in the trees by the Dinosaur, and a few minutes later a male FIRECREST was found singing in the same area, the third time this spring that it's been found singing in the park (although no other behaviour indicative of breeding).

 A small personal triumph today, finally finding a female NUTHATCH (sitelle torchepot) feeding discreetly on the edge of the Parc Mabille.
 This bird is inexplicably rare at Beaumonts, although Pierre says they were reasonably common here about 15 years ago.

-Although no MARSH WARBLERS were seen today, there would appear to be a pair currently present in the Savanna and probably nesting there.
+Although no MARSH WARBLER was seen today, there appears to be a pair of them on site in the Savanna and probably nesting there.

 Laurent heard the LESSER WHITETHROAT today and also had a single TREE SPARROW.
-He was also able to confirm the successful breeding of GOLDCRESTS (roitlet huppé) in the park this year with the sighting of an adult (probably female) with 4 juveniles.
+He was also able to confirm the successful breeding of GOLDCRESTS (roitlet huppé) with the sighting of an adult (probably female) with 4 juveniles.

-Another piece of news is that the resident pair of MOORHENS (poule d’eau) are now rearing 5 chicks – our congratulations go to them….
+Another piece of news is that the resident pair of MOORHENS (poule d'eau) is now rearing 5 chicks - congratulations to them !

 Laurent had more YELLOW-LEGGED GULLS today - 7 immatures going east at 21h00 this evening.

-Laurent witnessed the pair of LESSER WHITETHROATS (babillarde) feeding a juvenile this morning near the Mare Perchée – so this confirms successful breeding again this year.
-He also found at least 2 REED WARBLERS (effarvatte) there this morning, one of which was singing from the reedbed, and during a skywatch from the same area he had a single TREE SPARROW (moineau friquet) going over, 1 imm YELLOW-LEGGED GULL (Goéland leucophée) and 3 unidentified large gulls.
+Laurent witnessed the pair of LESSER WHITETHROATS (babillarde) feeding a juvenile this morning near the Mare Perchée, so this confirms successful breeding again this year.
+He also found at least 2 REED WARBLERS (effarvatte) there this morning, one of them singing from the reedbed, and during a skywatch he had a single TREE SPARROW (moineau friquet) going over and an imm YELLOW-LEGGED GULL (Goéland leucophée).
 The MARSH WARBLER (verderolle) was still present today.